Final report for NCWI19-001

 Help educators increase their capacity to support perennial cropping systems through mini-grants, scholarships for professional development, and workshops.

-(Short term) 32 Wisconsin agricultural educators participated in the initial meeting of the revived “G-team”, a network of Wisconsin’s grazing educators.
+(Short term) In 2019 32 Wisconsin agricultural educators participated in the initial meeting of the revived "G-team", a network of Wisconsin's grazing educators.
 This initial meeting was supported by a SARE mini-grant and resulted in the decision to continue networking for grazing educators.
 A follow-up meeting in November (supported by a regional PDP grant) had more than 40 attendees.

 (Intermediate) Scholarship recipients used what they learned to answer client questions, assist with farm plans, and enhance their regular programming.
 Grazing programming by scholarship recipients reached 30 farmers.

 Extension educators who attended the G-Team meetings held at least 8 grazing events in 2019, with attendance ranging from 27 to 85 farmers.
+In 2020 the G-Team hosted several webinars, which drew up to 70 attendees.

 Increase the ability of agricultural educators to help beginning farmers succeed.